nipreps/nipreps-book/_sources/tutorial/solution.md

         model : :obj:`str`
             Selects the diffusion model that will generate the registration target corresponding to each gradient map.
-            See :obj:`~eddymotion.model.ModelFactory` for allowed models (and corresponding keywords).
+            See :obj:`~nifreeze.model.base.ModelFactory` for allowed models (and corresponding keywords).

         Return